guclan/proxy/README.md

-# killproxy
+# Proxy Server
-Implementation of agents.
+Implementation of proxy.